Program overview

 Career Options

-Graduates of the Bachelor of Applied Technology (Honours) in Architecture - Project and Facility Management can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Applied Technology (Honours) - Architecture - Project and Facility Management program can pursue a variety of career paths in Canada, including:

 • Project Manager: Oversee construction projects, ensuring they are completed on time and within budget while meeting quality standards.

-• Building Consultant: Provide expert advice on building design, construction methods, and facility management practices to clients and stakeholders.
+• Building Consultant: Provide expert advice on building design, sustainability practices, and project feasibility to clients and stakeholders.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.